V Regional Meeting of Central and Eastern European PEN Centers is taking place online

 Tomica Bajsić (Croatia) is a poet, artist, and literary travel writer.
 He studied at the Academy of Fine Arts in Zagreb and has published five poetry books, two prose books, and two picture books.
 He has been the recipient of numerous national awards for poetry and recently showed two photography exhibitions in Zagreb: Amazon Breathes and Brazilian Rainforest.
 His most recent poetry collection with drawings, Nevidljivo more / Invisible Sea, was awarded the Croatian Ministry of Culture’s highest literary merit in 2019.
 He serves as president of the Croatian PEN Center and coordinator of Lyrikline, a multilingual poetry platform in Croatia.

 Kateryna Botanova (Ukraine/Switzerland) is a cultural critic, curator and editor.
-Since 2014 she has been co-curating a multidisciplinary cultural festival CULTURESCAPES in Switzerland and editing the festival editions.
+Since 2014 she has been co-curating a multidisciplinary cultural festival CULTURESCAPES in Switzerland and editing the festival publications.
 In 2015-2016 she created and was an editor-in-chief of the cultural section of Ukrainska Pravda online media.
 In 2010 she created an online journal on contemporary culture Korydor and was its editor-in-chief till 2015.
 In 2009-2015 she was a director of CSM/Foundation Center for Contemporary Art in Kyiv.
 Editor of publications on sociocultural topography of countries and regions around the world.
 Author of numerous articles and essays in published in Ukrainian and European press.

 Marketa Hejkalová (Czech Republic) is a writer, translator, publisher, vice chairman of the Czech PEN Center, an active member of PEN International and founder of the Autumn Book Fair, which is the second largest book fair in the Czech Republic.
 She studied Finnish and Russian at Charles University in Prague.
 She worked as a consultant and cultural attaché at the Czech Embassy in Helsinki.
 Since 2009, she has worked at the Czech Ministry of Foreign Affairs.
 Marketa Hejkalová has written novels, short stories and nonfictional books, which have been translated into several languages.
 Some of her works are: “Always a night”, “The magician of Beijing”, “Evidence of her life” (for our readers: A Kosovar in my life), etc.